jrglasgow/c2pa-drupal/README.md

 # c2pa-drupal
 Drupal module enabling the processing &amp; display of c2pa data for supported images

-This module is a work in progress.
+This module is a work in progress and is not being actively maintained.
 It is not currently available via composer, etc.

 Currently, there are two parts to this module: